If you’re looking for information about nursing trends in 2021, you’ve come to the right place.

 18. The demand for geriatric specialists will rise.

 America is aging.
-The Congressional Budget Office calculates that by 2050, one fifth of the U.S. population will be 65 or older.
-And yet a 2016 paper from the National Academy of Medicine reports that, “Fewer than 1% of registered nurses and fewer than 3% of advanced practice registered nurses are certified in geriatrics.”
+The Congressional Budget Office calculates that by 2050, one-fifth of the U.S. population will be 65 or older.
+And yet a paper from the National Academy of Medicine reports that “Fewer than 1% of registered nurses and fewer than 3% of advanced practice registered nurses are certified in geriatrics.”

 More geriatric nurses will be required to deal with an aging and ailing population of Baby Boomers.
-New nurses entering the field in 2020 may wish to be on the forefront of this highly sought-after specialty by becoming certified in Geriatric Care Management.
+New nurses entering the field in 2021 may wish to be at the forefront of this highly sought-after specialty by becoming certified in Geriatric Care Management.

 19. More awareness will be given to common issues being faced by nurses.

-Awareness of these issues is growing, and in response more organizations are emphasizing the importance of self-care to guard nurses from the effects of job-related stressors.
+Second, the awareness of nursing issues has grown this past year.
+More organizations, such as the American Psychiatric Nurses Association, are emphasizing the importance of self-care to guard nurses against the effects of job-related stressors.

 20. Nurses are retiring later.